What Is The Difference Between Asbestosis And Mesothelioma

 Recognizing The Signs And Symptoms Of Mesothelioma

 Externally, mesothelioma displays very similarly to asbestosis.
 The onset of symptoms of mesothelioma can occur very rapidly, and can dramatically worsen if the patient continues to be exposed to asbestos.
 Signs and symptoms of mesothelioma include pronounced weight loss, pain and tightness in the chest, a chronic cough, and difficulty in taking deep breaths and shortness of breath.
 These symptoms often worsen quickly, leading to other issues like anemia, general muscle fatigue, and fever.

 Unlike asbestosis, which can be managed, and lived with for years, or even decades after the diagnosis, mesothelioma patients are often given a prognosis of just a few months to live.
 This is largely due to the difficulty of identifying the illness in the first place.
 Mesothelioma is a relatively rare disease, meaning that there is no dedicated treatment method for it.
 Additionally, mesothelioma has responded poorly to the treatment options that many specialists have tried so far.
 The goal of treating mesothelioma then is to make the patient’s remaining time as comfortable as possible.

 Let Our Mesothelioma Attorneys Help

 If you’ve developed mesothelioma or another asbestos-related illness, it’s important that you receive legal help.
 Contacting our mesothelioma lawyers at Napoli Shkolnik PLLC can help you determine if you have a legal case.
-We proudly serve nationwide through our network of offices in states like California, Delaware, Florida, Illinois, New Jersey, Pennsylvania, Texas, and Michigan.
+We proudly serve nationwide through our network of offices in states like California, Delaware, Florida, Illinois, New Jersey, Texas, and Michigan.

 How Can We Help?